bloeys/nset/README.md

 ## Benchmarks

-NSet is faster than the built-in Go hash map in all operations (add, check, delete) by `~50% to ~3900%` depending on the operation and data size.
+NSet is faster than the built-in Go hash map in all operations (add, check, delete) by `~50% to ~3900%` (and even `8130x` checking equality) depending on the operation and data size.

 In the benchmarks below, ones that have 'Rand' in the name mean that access patterns are randomized to test certain use cases.
 To make sure the test is fair the seed is the same for both Go Map and NSet.
 Here both suffer slowdowns but NSet remains faster.